jgreben/ModBibFrame/README.md

 -----

-Looking up Authority IDs to roll up into 'bf:Person' URI strings:
+Looking up Authority IDs to roll up into URI strings:

+(The following applies to all <bf:hasAuthority> elements except <bf:Topic>)

 The server.conf file is a special file that allows you to do a database lookup for an LC (or other) authority ID based on a given system's authority key.
+The purpose of this is to create unique URIs for different People, Organizations, Places, Events, etc. that may have the same name but are distinguished by an authority ID.

 This will work for MARC records output using the SirsiDynix Symphony catalogdump API (using the -z option) or with MARC records that contain an authority key in the '=' subfield of the output record.